niflostancu/tmux-workspaces/Readme.md

 It provides a framework for writing scripts to bootstrap your tmux sessions with the desired windows / panes / commands and tools to easily manage them.

+**_Disclaimer: the project is still in its alpha stage - restoring your workspace may not always work as expected.
+Also, the scripting API is not final and can be changed at any time._**

 <p align="center">
 <img src="/docs/screenshots/fuzzy_selector.png?raw=true" alt="Fuzzy Selector"
   title="Fuzzy Selector" width="300">